catthehacker/docker_images/README.md

 ## When updates will be applied to images

-- A package that will be required for action(s) to work properly might be added
+- A package that will be required for action(s) to work properly might be added/removed/changed
 - Any maintainance that will be required due to:
   - Docker Hub
   - Quay